-Thanks to theand its promise of performance, it's been an interesting year for wireless networking and Wi-Fi technology.
-The advent of new, options is another interesting development worth watching, particularly since many of them are significantly less expensive than the systems that preceded them.
+Thanks to theand its promise of performance, 2019 was a particularly interesting year for wireless networking and Wi-Fi technology.
+Now, in 2020, the advent of new, options is worth paying attention to, as well -- particularly since so many of them are significantly less expensive than the systems that preceded them.

-That's given us a nice, long list of new Wi-Fi router models to test out.
-We're still working through that list and probably will be on through the new year -- but we've already found plenty of great picks that are easy to recommend.
+All of that has given us a nice, long list of new Wi-Fi router models to test out.
+We're still dutifully working through them, but we've already found plenty of great picks that are easy to recommend.
 Whether you're interested in, , -- or if you just want something decent that won't break the bank -- we're here to point you in the right direction.

 Expect regular updates to this post as we continue our tests on multiple devices.
 When we find a Wi-Fi router that merits strong consideration, we'll add it to this list with links back to our most recent test data.

-Wi-Fi 6 is the latest, fastest version of Wi-Fi, and it's just starting to roll out this year.
+Wi-Fi 6 is the latest, fastest version of Wi-Fi, and we're expecting to see lots of new models that support it in 2020.
 And, if you want, you can upgrade to a Wi-Fi 6 router right now to get faster, more efficient Wi-Fi performance from connected devices that support the new standard, like the iPhone 11 or the Samsung Galaxy S10.
 Wi-Fi 6 is backward compatible, so your older devices will still be able to connect, too -- but your new wireless router won't do anything to speed them up.

 All of which is to say that it's probably still too early for most of us to get a new Wi-Fi 6 router (and don't forget that you'll need a really, really fast internet connection in order to notice the difference in the first place).

 If you need a new wireless router that feels like an upgrade -- but you don't want to spend hundreds on it -- then make sure the D-Link DIR-867 is on your list.
 It impressed us with steady Wi-Fi speeds and decent features for the price when we first tested it out in 2018.
-After that, it held its own against top-of-the-line gaming routers when we tested it again earlier this fall.
+After that, it held its own against top-of-the-line gaming routers when we tested it again in late 2019.

 With fast speeds, simple setup and helpful, easy-to-use app controls, Google Wifi was our top mesh router pick for the past three years.
 Its second-gen follow-up, Nest Wifi, is faster, more affordable and just as easy to set up and use.
 Plus, the range-extending Points double as Google Assistant smart speakers now.
 That, coupled with a new design that comes in multiple colors, is aimed at getting you to keep these things out in the open, where they'll perform better.